imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 #### Alternative gas cost schedule

-Using the estimates obtained so far, we proceed to chose the pivot OPCODE and calculate an alternative gas cost schedule.
+Using the estimates obtained so far, we proceed to choose the pivot OPCODE and calculate an alternative gas cost schedule.
 `ADDRESS` works best as the pivot OPCODE, providing the most chances for a consistent update to the gas cost schedule.
 Using this pivot, we calculate the alternative gas cost schedule.